 - Sexual activity.

-We don't allow actions that facilitate or promote online gambling services, including but not limited to, online casinos, sports betting, lotteries, or games of skill if they offer prizes of cash or other value.
+We don't allow apps that facilitate or promote online gambling services, including but not limited to, online casinos, sports betting, lotteries, or games of skill if they offer prizes of cash or other value.

-We don't allow actions that facilitate or promote illegal activities, including the use or sale of alcohol or tobacco by minors.
+We don't allow apps that facilitate or promote illegal activities, including the use or sale of alcohol or tobacco by minors.
 You are solely responsible for determining the legality of your action in its targeted locale.
 Actions determined to be unlawful in locations where they are published will be removed.

 We don't allow apps that: